AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Troubleshooting/Why is no data displayed in Application Monitoring after the ARMS agent is installed
         on a Java application in a cluster of Container Service for Kubernetes (ACK)?.md

     -   If the YAML file contains these annotations, perform [7](#step_6iy_617_3e6).
     -   If the YAML file does not contain these annotations, add the preceding annotations to the spec \> template \> metadata section in the Edit YAML dialog box, replace `<your-deployment-name>` with your application name, and then click **Update**.
-7. On the Pods tab, click **Logs**，next to the required pod to check whether the pod logs of arms-pilot report an STS error in the `"Message":"STS error"`format.
+7. On the Pods tab, click **Logs**, next to the required pod to check whether the pod logs of arms-pilot report an STS error in the `"Message":"STS error"`format.

     -   If the pod logs of arms-pilot report an STS error, authorize the cluster of the application and restart the pod of the application.
 For more information, see [Install the ARMS agent for Java applications in Container Service for Kubernetes](/intl.en-US/Application monitoring/Quick start/Monitor Java applications/Install the ARMS agent for a Java application deployed in Container Service for Kubernetes.md).
     -   If the pod logs of arms-pilot do not report an STS error, contact the ARMS DingTalk account arms160804.